HELPEN-Voice/neighbor/ECS_DEPLOYMENT.md

 DB_NAME=helpen_db
 ```

 **Note**: The script will automatically start an ngrok tunnel (just like it does locally) to provide HTTPS access to your webhook server.
 OpenAI requires HTTPS for webhooks, which is why ngrok is used.
-The ngrok binary will automatically authenticate using the `NGROK_AUTHTOKEN` environment variable.
+The ngrok CLI automatically looks for the `NGROK_AUTHTOKEN` environment variable for authentication.

 Get your ngrok auth token from: https://dashboard.ngrok.com/get-started/your-authtoken